Travel Advisory for Republic of Fiji

 Don't

-- Do not engage in public displays of affection, especially in rural areas.
+- Avoid public displays of affection, especially in rural communities, as homosexuality is not socially tolerated despite being decriminalized.

 Advisory Comparison by Government Source